-If there’s one flaw that the onset of COVID-19 has exposed in traditional educational institutions, it’s their inability to adapt fast enough to survive and thrive during a global emergency.
+If there’s one flaw that the onset of COVID-19 has exposed in traditional educational institutions, it’s their inability to adapt fast enough to survive and thrive during a global emergency, show the Benefits of Switching to Digital Education.
 With most campuses across the nation shut down due to the virus, future-proofing your institution’s systems and processes are now more important than ever.

 How has COVID-19 impacted schools and campuses?